-Because some of our family members have had a squint, both Caitlin and Ieuan were taken to the optician at a very early age because we were advised that the sooner child vision problems are sorted out, the better.
+Because some of our family members have had a squint, both Caitlin and Ieuan were taken to the optician at a very early age because we were advised that the sooner children’s eyesight problems are sorted out, the better.

-This week is National Eye Health Week (19 – 25 September 2016) which aims to raise awareness of the importance of good eye health and the need for regular sight tests for all.
+Every September, National Eye Health Week aims to raise awareness of the importance of good eye health and the need for regular sight tests for all.

-New figures released by National Eye Health Week and Boots Opticians show that more than 1.6 Million school–aged children in England could be living with an undiagnosed vision problem that impacts on their educational and social development.
+Figures released by National Eye Health Week and Boots Opticians in 2016 showed that more than 1.6 Million school-aged children in England could be living with an undiagnosed vision problem that impacts on their educational and social development.

 And, a study by a team of UK academics published in the British Medical Journal found that children with reduced visual acuity had significantly lower literacy development.